 8. If offered, interruptible capacity shall be allocated by means of a separate auction after firm capacity of equal duration has been allocated, but before the auction of firm capacity with a shorter duration starts, with the exception of within-day interruptible capacity.

 9. If offered, interruptible capacity auctions shall be conducted in accordance with the same design principles and timescales as applied for firm capacity.
-The exact timescales applied for the interruptible capacity auctions shall be detailed within the auction calendar with the exception of within-day interruptible capacity.
+The exact auction dates applied for the interruptible capacity auctions shall be detailed within the auction calendar with the exception of within-day interruptible capacity.
+For the annual yearly, annual quarterly and rolling monthly capacity auctions, the transmission system operators shall notify network users about the amount of interruptible capacity to be offered one week before the auction starts.
+In cases where an auction of firm capacity has not closed on the scheduled start day for the interruptible auctions, the interruptible auctions will open as soon as reasonably possible, and no later than the next business day after the closing of the respective firm auctions.

 Article 22